microsoft/onnxruntime/docs/ONNX_Runtime_Server_Usage.md

 Clients can control the response type by setting the request with an `Accept` header field and the server will serialize in your desired format.
 The choices currently available are the same as the `Content-Type` header field.

-## Interactive tutorial notebook

-A simple Jupyter notebook demonstrating the usage of ONNX Runtime server to host an ONNX model and perform inferencing can be found [here](https://github.com/onnx/tutorials/blob/master/tutorials/OnnxRuntimeServerSSDModel.ipynb).

 ## Advanced Topics

 ### Number of HTTP Threads